 I haven’t used the LCT 840 on a video yet, but you’ll be seeing and hearing it in a few videos that are coming out soon.
 The LCT 840 adds a little bit more color with the tube, which I really like.
 It’ll hopefully become our new main mic, because we do want to have a little bit of that vintage coloration on the vocals.

-When we’re not producing videos, we’re using the MTP 550 DM handheld mics, and they're doing great.
+When we’re not producing videos, we’re using the MTP 550 DM handheld mics – and they’re doing great.
 We do a lot of group vocals with two or three singers on one microphone during our stage show, and it picks up all those slightly off-axis voices really clearly.
-What’s especially nice here is that even though they do well on sources that aren’t directly on-axis, they still let us keep the background out of it.
+What’s especially nice here is that even though these mics do well on sources that aren’t directly on-axis, they still let us keep the background out of it.
 Also, I’m using the MTP 550 DM on the bridge of the upright bass, and the response I get is really impressive: the lows are felt, and the attack is crystal clear.
 The body of the bass from 80Hz to 160Hz really comes through in my mix – better than what comes through the pick up – and it produces a very warm tone that sits nicely among the other instruments.

 [LEWITT] You’ve also used the Neumann U47 for many of your productions.
 Have you had a chance to A/B the LCT 840 and the U47?